 Carrot Kheer

-Carrot Pudding / Carrot Kheer / Carrot Payasam made in Instant Pot or Pressure Cooker.
-Carrot Kheer is made with carrots, milk, cashews and dates, with the added aroma of cardamom & saffron.
-A delicious & satisfying desert, with no added sugar.
-You would not mind yourself or your kids asking second and third servings!
+Carrot Kheer is made with carrots, milk, cashews, and dates, enhanced with the aromas of cardamom & saffron—a delicious & satisfying dessert with no added sugar.
+You wouldn’t mind your kids asking for second and third servings!

 Lapsi (Cracked Wheat Sweet)

 Lapsi is a sweet dish made with roasted broken wheat (Dalia) and sweetened with jaggery.
 Garnished with nuts and flavored with cardamom, this cracked wheat recipe is perfect for celebrations.
-With a rich brown color, this lapsi halwa recipe can be cooked in the instant pot within minutes.
+With a rich brown color, this lapsi halwa recipe can be cooked in an Instant Pot within minutes.

-Kheer or Payasam is an Indian favorite dessert for special occasions.
-It is basically rice pudding made with rice and milk infused with saffron, cardamom and assorted dried fruits.
-This recipe is a variation to use brown rice in this favorite dessert made in the Instant Pot.
+Kheer or Payasam is a popular Indian dessert for special occasions.
+It is essentially a rice pudding made with rice and milk, infused with saffron, cardamom, and assorted dried fruits.
+This recipe is a variation on using brown rice in this favorite dessert made in the Instant Pot.

 Gulab Jamun Shrikhand Bowls